asyncAwaitCoffee/auction/README.md

 The project is still under developmnet, so some functionality may not work at the moment and css may not look good (:

 # Current functionality
-- Sign Up/In (cookie replaced with localStorage)
+- Sign Up/In (cookie is replaced with localStorage)
 - Buy
 - Sell
 - Bid (with notification to all and refund to previous bidder)